praneeth776/CSE15l-lab-reports/Lab_Report3.md

 > `less -N` displays the line numbers on the left
 > This option can be helpful for keeping track of lines.

+**Significance:**
+- `less -N` is useful when you have a large txt file with many lines and when it gets too confusing you can use this command to keep track of all the lines and have an idea of the order.

 * **Example1:**
 Lets try running this command.
 ```